cjdbarlow/Part-One/local-anaesthetics.md

       * Potency therefore has a positive correlation with duration of action
       * Duration of action is increased when pH increases, as the ionised portion falls.
     * Protein binding
-    Highly protein bound agents have an increased duration of action.
+    Highly protein bound agents have an increased duration of action due to increased tissue binding.
       * Protein binding decreases with decreasing pH, increasing the fraction of unbound drug
       This is why agents such as bupivacaine are more cardiotoxic in acidotic patients.
       * Local anaesthetics are predominantly bound to α-1-acid glycoprotein (AAG)